 ‘No political prisoners’

-‘The Azerbaijani authorities avoid discussion of important political reforms, which will pose risks to sovereignty in the future during negotiations with international organisations’, he said.
+‘The Azerbaijani authorities avoid discussion of important political reforms, which will pose risks in the future during negotiations with international organisations’, he said.

 In contrast, Deputy Executive Secretary of the ruling New Azerbaijan Party, Siyavush Novruzov last year told the media that there are no political prisoners in Azerbaijan.

 ‘There are people who commit crimes in our country.
 Regardless of their professional activities or party affiliation, every human being has to be responsible for what they do.
 All these people are equal before the law, and if they commit a crime, they will serve their sentence as proscribed by the law’, he said.